secretstartups/handbook/eba/vp-scheduling/index.html.md

 ## Scheduling for Sales VPs

-**David Hong, David Sakamoto, Mike Pyle, Ryan O’Nell, Michelle Hodges**
+**David Hong, David Sakamoto, Mike Pyle, Ryan O’Nell, Michelle Hodges, Nima Badiey**

-* Please reach out to Victoria Reinhardt (EBA) to schedule or reschedule any meetings for David Sakamoto, Mike Pyle and Ryan O'Nell
+* Please reach out to Victoria Reinhardt (EBA) to schedule or reschedule any meetings for David Sakamoto, Mike Pyle, and Ryan O'Nell
-* Please reach out to Jennifer Garcia (EBA) to schedule or reschedule any meetings for David Hong and Michelle Hodges
+* Please reach out to Dana Pelton (Sr EBA) to schedule or reschedule any meetings for David Hong, Michelle Hodges, and Nima Badiey
 * Don't schedule over DNB or any CRO calls without reaching out for approval from VP and EBA
 * For interviews: CES should tag EBA on Greenhouse to review times submitted by the candidate, or to provide times for the VP
 * If you add any meetings to calendar directly, tick the box “Attendees can modify” so EBA can change if necessary